phygea/marieigea/projects/trone.md

 ---

 [« Trône »](https://www.youtube.com/watch?v=48fnSevQFk4) this is the title of a Booba video clip, which visually takes up the artist's "metagores" (mixture of metaphors and gore), according to the neologism of the essayist Thomas Ravier.
-This figure of explosive style, flirting at the border between fiction and reality - "cinema for the blind" for the rapper Lino - takes shape through the superimposition of two or three fixed shots.
+This figure of explosive style, flirting at the border between fiction and reality - "movies for the blinds" for the rapper Lino - takes shape through the superimposition of two or three fixed shots.

 Trône is also a place where one expels, evacuates, expresses; or a place where one isolates, observes, analyzes.
 A place that one does not share, out of modesty or necessity.